haruka-takagi-datascience/data_collection/README.md

 ### yahoo_webcrawl_2.py
-This script scrapes html files for saving from url list from yahoo_webcrawl_1.py This script outputs a folder of saved html files, as well as add a aws s3 file path location column to url_df.csv dataframe.
+This script scrapes html files for saving from url list from yahoo_webcrawl_1.py This script outputs a folder of saved html files.

 ### yahoo_webcrawl_3.py
 This script extracts the question and best answer from each html file.